-Decades ago artist began colonizing downtown, creating a social phenomenon that now reaches its ultimate culmination with Piero Lissoni’s Soho showroom.
+Decades ago artists began colonizing downtown, creating a social phenomenon that now reaches its ultimate culmination with Piero Lissoni’s Soho showroom.

 It was another world in New York in 1946 when Willem de Kooning rented his East Village loft on Fourth Avenue.
 In the words of de Kooning biographers Mark Stevens and Annalyn Swan, the place was “cold and dingy and decrepit.
 The back resembled a cave and was illuminated only by naked light bulbs dangling from overhead.
 There was not heat.
 De Kooning had to lug five-gallon cans of kerosene upstairs to use in a stove that he installed.
 There was no hot water and only a shared bathroom in the hall outside.”